TEFCA identity and organization structure

 X

 The third X represents a number assigned to the partner site.
-This can be omitted if there's only 1 site.
+This can be omitted if theres only one site.